oracle-livelabs/developer/oracle-health-ai-open-source/ai-document-flutter-ui/ai-document-flutter-ui.md

 ### Objectives

 * Upload the image from the local file system to the OCI object storage bucket using OCI Object storage rest APIs
-* Input this image to the AI Vision model and verify it against the model by creating request JSON dynamically and leveraging OCI AI Vision rest APIs
+* Input this image to the AI Vision Document model and receive the JSON results.
-* Receive the response JSON and parse it to get the confidence score against the label as a key-value pair,
+* Receive the response JSON and parse it.
 * Present the results in Flutter frontend.
-* Understand the backend and frontend code
+* Understand the backend and frontend code.

 ### Prerequisites